 As marketers, finding a way to get your brand in front of new customers without having to spend a lot of money is a critical goal.
 While the rise of digital marketing has greatly reduced costs, you can still find alternatives that are cost effective and that your customers will enjoy.
-You might not think starting your own product line will help boost sales much or put your name in front of new customers, but this is a great way to complement your core business and have fun doing so.
+You might not think starting your own product line will help boost sales much or put your name in front of new customers, however this is a great way to complement your core business and have fun doing so.
 Yes, producing it up front costs money, but once your customer purchases it you’re back in the black and they’re going to walk all over with your name on their chest.

 Your goal should be for your products to be the ones customers look into the closet and grab first, time and time again.
 After all, it is free advertising once they put it on.
 The one question is how can you effectively sell your product line to get to this point?

 Once you have an idea for how you want to portray your brand in your product line you need to make sure this lines up with your customer’s interests and style.
-After all, you want them to love your items first and foremost.
+Above all, you want them to love your items first and foremost.
 Think long and hard about the type of customers you have.
 Do they wear clothing styles similar to what you have in mind?

-1) Wear your shirt in to our store/location on [specific date] and receive 10% off your purchase!
+1) Wear your shirt into our store/location on [specific date] and receive 10% off your purchase!

 2) Share a photo of you wearing your shirt on Instagram (or Facebook) and be entered for a chance to win a $10 gift card!

 Think about a unique way to incentivize your customers to represent your brand consistently.
 In addition, take it another step further and think about how these loyal customers will help to promote you via advertising channels that potential new customers are using.